Architecture

 Disclaimer

-Since Pytifex is a research tool under heavy development the architecture of the evaluation can change in the future.
+Since Pytifex is a research tool under active development, the architecture may evolve in future versions.